Join our sangha of the heart

 You’re always welcome to come back should you want to rejoin in the future – there are no hard feelings.
 We understand life is dynamic and that our commitments ebb and flow.

 What if I want help elsewhere?

+If we’re not the right fit for you, we sincerely hope you find the help you need elsewhere.
 You’re welcome to ask us for referrals.
 If we know someone else who might be a better fit, we’ll be glad to share that information with you.